-- (a) the time that a Train Service arrives at the entry signal to the Nominated Loading Facility; and - (b) the time that the Train Service is ready to depart the Nominated Loading Facility provided that: - (i) the Train Service has presented at the exit signal at the Nominated Loading Facility; and - the Rolling Stock Operator for the Train Service has notified the relevant Network Controller Network Control Officer that the Train Service is ready to depart the Nominated Loading Facility;
+- (a) the time that a Train Service arrives at the entry signal to the Nominated Loading Facility; and - (b) the time that the Train Service is ready to depart the Nominated Loading Facility provided that: - (i) the Train Service has presented at the exit signal at the Nominated Loading Facility; and - the Rolling Stock Operator for the Train Service has notified the relevant Network Control Officer that the Train Service is ready to depart the Nominated Loading Facility;

-Loss Capitalisation Account means the account established under clause 1.1(a)4.3(a) of Schedule D; ##
+Loss Capitalisation Account means the account established under clause 8 Error!
+Reference source not found. of Schedule D;